 Use the Alert Contact Priority Assignment section to specify the lowest alert priority that you wish to receive for each notification method.
 To disable a notification method, select Disabled.

 For example, if you wish to receive email alerts about events that use the High priority type, select the High button next to Email.

 Use the Alert Priority Assignment section to assign a priority level to each event.
 To disable notifications for an event type, select the Disabled option.

 - Click Save.

 Types of events that trigger an alert

-The following table describes the events that trigger each type of event that can trigger an alert:
+The following table describes the events that trigger each type of alert: